QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: On-sky calibration

 Considering the spatial properties of this fit, it is crucial to create simulated maps that exhibit characteristics similar to the observations, as shown in Fig.~\ref{fig:Moon:MoonObsvSim}, where this fitting method has already been applied.
 The best-fit values for the polarization angle obtained using this method are shown in Table~\ref{tab:Moon:PolAngle}, where the uncertainties correspond to those extracted from the fitting procedure.
 We observe differences of up to $\sim$3\,deg between the three observations, which are distributed over a period of three months.

 Finally, we note that the resulting fitting error is small, with a typical uncertainty of $0.04$\,deg.
 However, this estimate does not include systematic effects, which are expected to dominate the total error budget.
+Model-related uncertainties, including those linked to the latitude-dependent temperature model, are not considered in this work.
+Preliminary simulations indicate that these effects do not significantly influence the results; however, a complete evaluation of such model uncertainties is beyond the scope of this work and will be addressed in future dedicated studies.
 Overall, the methodology appears promising; with further development, it could become a precise tool for characterizing the polarization angle in ground-based experiments.